dbones-labs/laters/documentation/overview/quick-start.md

 outline: deep
 ---

-# Quick Start
+# Quick Start.

 > [!IMPORTANT]
 > This is demo code, with the purpose to get you into using `Laters`

-`Laters` is designed to be fast to pick up, with its use of Minimal Api and its default use of `Marten`
+`Laters` is designed to be fast to pick up, with its use of Minimal Api and its default use of `Marten`.

-Lets build a simple todo application (just to get you started with the API)
+Let's build a simple Todo application (just to get you started with the API).

-we want to be able to
+we want to be able to:

-- create a new Todo Item
+- create a new Todo Item.
-- update the Todo Item as Completed
+- update the Todo Item as Completed.
-- After 1 day of it being completed, remove it from the application (Laters will be used for this)
+- After 1 day of it being completed, remove it from the application (Laters will be used for this).

-## Pre-requirement
+## Pre-requirement.

 - Postgres
 - .NET

-## Nuget Packages
+## Nuget Packages.

 The 2 default packages we need to install are